larshaider/yodo/README.md

-# You Only Die Once - A Dark Souls tracker
+# You Only Die Once - A Soulsborne tracker